infrawhispers/anansi/embeddings/README.md

 This configuration would create ONE `CLIP_VIT_L_14_336` and TWO `M_INSTRUCTOR_LARGE` models.
 This is useful for running multiple embedding models on a single GPU.
 The list of devices and available models can be found [here](https://github.com/infrawhispers/anansi/blob/main/embeddings/proto/api.proto).
 By default, embedds will instantiate one instance of [M_INSTRUCTOR_LARGE](https://huggingface.co/hkunlp/instructor-large).

 ### Running a Server
-Once you have decided on your configuration, you can then run the server.
 We recommend having a volume mount for the cache folder in order to speed up startup and prevent repeated downloads.

 ```bash
 docker run -p 0.0.0.0:50051:50051 -p 0.0.0.0:50052:50052 \